SGhuman123/Competitions/BeyondHealthHack hackaton 2021/README.md

 # About

-In 2021, my friends and I took part in the BeyondHealthHack hackaton hosted by NUS, we made it through the first round and eventually made it to the final round.
+In 2021, my friends and I took part in the BeyondHealthHack hackaton hosted by NUS, we chose to tackle the theme of diabetes and fcreated a prototype using UI/UX skills in Figman as well as preliminary research to best answer the challenge.
+We made it through the first round and eventually made it to the final round.
 In this folder you can see our slides.

 Here is the Youtube link to our presentation: